earlfogel/food/README.md

 Pour into a buttered 8x8" pan.
 Mix brown sugar and cinnamon, sprinkle on top and swirl into batter.

-Bake at 350 F for 30 minutes.
+Bake at 350 F for 25-30 minutes.

+Optional: when cool, drizzle with 1/3 cup icing sugar mixed with 1 tsp (approx) water and 1/4 tsp vanilla.

 ## German Apple Pancake